Leadership Soulology™: Why leading with wisdom and heart matters

-I’ve also noticed other businesses who understand that the world has changed, who have become more agile and caring while revising their goals and objectives.
-In these organizations, employee engagement, gratitude, and thankfulness is high.
-We find that the behavior of individuals and teams is that they reworking more collaboratively, in alignment, and supporting one another ensuring high-performance.
-Many of these organizations are reaching and exceeding their adjusted goals
+I’ve also noticed other businesses that understand that the world has changed, and have become more agile and caring while revising their goals and objectives.
+In these organizations, employee engagement, gratitude, and thankfulness are high.
+We find that the behavior of individuals and teams is that they rework more collaboratively, in alignment, and support one another ensuring high performance.
+Many of these organizations are reaching and exceeding their adjusted goals.

 Bottom-line Impact of Heart-Based Leadership

 Using our REAL Leadership Methodology™ I worked with an executive, Mike, who was described as: